 Step 8: Take the MPJE (Based on Jurisdiction, Timeline Varies)

-All but five jurisdictions require students to also take the MPJE test.
+All but five jurisdictions require students also to take the MPJE test.
 This test evaluates a student’s knowledge of federal and state-specific laws regarding pharmacy.

 Step 9: Complete State Internship Hours (Based on State, Timeline Varies)